sergicanet9/go-microservices-demo/README.md

 ```
 This command launches the Docker Images described above.
 <br />
-Check the console output for Swagger UI, gRPC UIs and HTTP command examples, all routed through the Nginx Gateway.
+Check the console output for Swagger UI, gRPC UIs and HTTP command examples, all routed through the Nginx API Gateway.
 <br/>
 The mongo-express URL is also displayed.